 behave as an assistant.
 Then, when it goes to hexagram Feng (55), it

 can achieve a grand and abundant state without confronting

 The 1st line

-Text: Gui Mei (the younger sister accompanies her older sister in marriage to her brother-in-law) acting as a concubine (娣); one is crippled but still able to walk; it is auspicious to undertake a venture.
+Gui Mei (the younger sister who accompanies her older sister in marriage to her brother-in-law) acts as a concubine (娣).
+One is crippled but still able to walk; to undertake a venture is auspicious .

 The younger sister accompanies her older sister in marriage to her brother-in-law.
 Given her status, her behaviour is restrained but she performs her designated role, supporting her older sister and maintaining a long-lasting relationship between the two families.
 Therefore it is auspicious to take aggressive action with respect to her assignment.
 In ancient polygamy, the elder wife was called 姒si4, while the younger wife was 娣di4 which is here is signified as concubine.

 The upper trigram Zhen (to move) is the husband and denotes the foot.
 Line 1 has no correlation with its representative line, line 4, signifying that it is crippled.
 This can be paraphrased by saying it lives without the husband’s care and support.
 Although line 1 can't go far or act as it wishes, it stays at its right position without being oppressed, i.e. with no feminine line riding on it.
 Therefore it is auspicious for it to act with determination (like the masculine which tends to move) albeit within the limits of what is permitted.

 Commentary on the image: Gui Mei (the younger sister who accompanies her older sister in marriage to her brother-in-law) acts as a concubine, which is for the sake of an enduring relationship.
 It is auspicious to be crippled but still able to walk; the older and the younger sister sustaining each other.